 - The primary key of an AnalyticDB for MySQL table can be a single field or a combination of multiple fields.
-We recommend that you use a single field of the NUMERIC type as the primary key to ensure high performance.
+We recommend that you select one or a small number of numeric fields as the primary key to ensure high performance.

 - A primary key must include a distribution key and a partition key.
 We recommend that you put a distribution key and a partition key in the front section of a composite primary key.

 - Each table can support a single clustered index.
 For more information about how to create a clustered index, see CREATE TABLE.

 - We recommend that you select a field that is always included in data queries as the clustered index.
 For example, assume that you want to allow students to be able to query only their own final exam grades in an educational administration system.
 In this case, the student ID can be used as the clustered index to ensure data locality and improve data query performance.

 - A clustered index sorts the entire table, which causes lower data write performance and high CPU utilization.
 In this case, we recommend that you do not use clustered indexes.

 - The data in the customer table is partitioned by using the

 - Only data in the last 30 partitions is retained, which indicates that the lifecycle of the table is 30.